jw4106/Youtube_PlayLater/README.md

 1. as non-registered user, I can register a new account with the site
 2. as a user, I can log in to the site
-3. as a user, I can create a new grocery list
+3. as a user, I can create a playlist list
-4. as a user, I can view all of the grocery lists I've created in a single list
+4. as a user, I can view all of the playlists I've created in a single list
-5. as a user, I can add items to an existing grocery list
+5. as a user, I can add/remove videos to an existing playlist
-6. as a user, I can cross off items in an existing grocery list
+6. as a user, I can browse for videos to add

 ## Research Topics

 (___TODO__: the research topics that you're planning on working on along with their point values... and the total points of research topics listed_)

 * (5 points) Integrate user authentication
-    * I'm going to be using passport for user authentication
+    * I'm going to be using a login for user authentication
     * And account has been made for testing; I'll email you the password
-    * see <code>cs.nyu.edu/~jversoza/ait-final/register</code> for register page
-    * see <code>cs.nyu.edu/~jversoza/ait-final/login</code> for login page
 * (4 points) Perform client side form validation using a JavaScript library
     * see <code>cs.nyu.edu/~jversoza/ait-final/my-form</code>
     * if you put in a number that's greater than 5, an error message will appear in the dom
-* (5 points) vue.js
-    * used vue.js as the frontend framework; it's a challenging library to learn, so I've assigned it 5 points

-10 points total out of 8 required points (___TODO__: addtional points will __not__ count for extra credit_)

 ## [Link to Initial Main Project File](app.js)